Here are some simple steps to replaced a damaged X-Rod and Rack:

 Push inwards on the sliders to make sure the rack is pressed into the sliders.

 While still pushing the sliders together, push the rear X-rod all the way to the RIGHT side.
 This ensures that if the rod is short and there is a gap on one side, the gap is next to the LEFT slider.

-Flip the printer over and glue SPOT #1 AND #2 to the LEFT slider.
+Flip the printer over and lightly glue the rack and rod to the left slider from the bottom.

 Once glue is set, you are ready to print again!

 We hope these instructions prove useful.
 Please reply if you have any trouble with this process or any other questions you may have.